snapfast/snapfast.github.io/README.md

 # Rahul Bali's Portfolio

 Welcome to my portfolio website!
-I am Rahul Bali, a Google Strategic Cloud Engineer with a strong background in full-stack development, data visualization, and cloud infrastructure.
+I am Rahul Bali, an Engineer with a strong background in full-stack development, data visualization, and cloud infrastructure.

 ## About Me